The Farming in Protected Landscapes programme has been created by Defra and it forms part of the Government’s Agricultural Transition Plan (ATP).

 The purpose of the programme is to enable additional support where it is most needed for farmers and other land managers in Protected Landscapes – and delivering for climate, nature, people, and place.
 As with Countryside Stewardship, some projects that achieve these ends will inevitably have a commercial dimension, and this factor is reflected accordingly in the payment rates.

-Where there is a Countryside Stewardship rate for the work you want to do, that rate will also be used in the Farming in Protected Landscapes programme.
+Where there is an equivalent Countryside Stewardship rate or Farming Investment Fund rate for the work or activity you want to do, that rate will also be used in the Farming in Protected Landscapes programme.

-Where you are applying to fund an activity for which there is no standard Countryside Stewardship rate, you will need to be able show that the associated costs represent value for money - this is based on getting quotes for the work.
+Where you are applying to fund an activity for which there is no equivalent standard payment rate, you will need to be able show that the associated costs represent value for money - this is based on getting quotes for the work.
 Your Protected landscape team can advise you on this.

-Where there is no obvious commercial benefit to doing the work (e.g. it may be solely focused on nature recovery) you can be paid 100% of the eligible costs.
-Where the work generates commercial benefit to the applicant, generally this will either be 40% or 80% of eligible costs.
+Where the project has no obvious commercial benefit to you (e.g. where the work or activity is solely focused on nature recovery) you can be paid up to 100% of the eligible costs.
+Where the project supports a clear commercial gain to you then you can be paid up to 40% of eligible costs, and if the project generates some commercial benefit to you but is primarily delivering public goods, then this will be paid up to 80% of eligible costs.

-Please speak to your Protected Landscape FiPL officer for advice on payment rates and intervention rates.
+Please speak to your Farming in Protected Landscape officer for advice on payment rates and intervention rates.
 You may have different payment and intervention rates for the different activities that make up your project.

 You may also want to be paid to do the work yourself rather than through a contractor.
-This is possible providing it represents a reasonable rate for the job, benchmarked against known costs locally or standard costs.
+This is possible providing it is appropriate for the project and represents a reasonable rate for the job, benchmarked against known costs locally or standard costs.

 For the first year of funding, you can apply from 1 July 2021 – 31 January 2022.
 You can submit your application at any time during this window, though as funding is limited early applications are encouraged.